patfilipe/DAmethodSDEM/README.md

 where:
 - Mat_Time - matrix of m observation times.
 Each column represents the observation time of an individual.
 - Mat_Obs - matrix of m trajectories.
 Each column represents  the observations of an individual.
   Notes: Mat_Time and Mat_Obs must have the same dimensions.
-If different animals had different observation times, the remain column observations have NA
+If different animals had different observation times,  the remain observations of a given column should have NA.

 - random  - the random effects in the drift.
 If random=0, no random effects.
 If random=1,  a random effect on alpha If random=11,  a random effect on beta.
 If random=2,  a random effect on both alpha and beta